 “Huh?”

-“You’ll go jumping off again if it gets hard for you to stay here, and I’d like to avoid that.
+“You’ll go jumping ship again if it gets hard for you to stay here, and I’d like to avoid that.
 I want to keep fishing with you.
 So, can you trust me to do the talking for now?
 We can consider picking a fight later.”

 “Huh.”
 “Huh?”